Shafaq220/Projects/README.md

 ---

 ## Deep Learning
-This project is designed to demonstrate a comprehensive approach to analyzing colorectal cancer data using deep learning techniques.
+This project demonstrates a comprehensive approach to analyzing colorectal cancer data using deep learning techniques.
 The goal was to distinguish between tumor and normal tissue based on proteomic data, highlighting critical steps in data preprocessing, model selection, hyperparameter tuning, and evaluation.

 **Objectives**:
-- Developing robust pipeline for processing proteomic data
+- Developing a robust pipeline for processing proteomic data
 - Developing neural network models tailored to classify tumor and normal tissues in colorectal cancer research
-- Emphasize on careful data preparation, feature engineering, model optimization, and validation to achieve reliable predictive performance
+- Emphasize careful data preparation, feature engineering, model optimization, and validation to achieve reliable predictive performance
 - Use of normalization, structured hyperparameter tuning, and visualization for understanding and enhancing model insights

 ---

-## Contact